 MPO staff will continue to focus on public involvement as identified in the adopted Public Participation Plan.
 The MPO will dedicate one staff person to serve as the primary contact person for the public, and who will oversee public interactions and education pertaining to the MPO, manage the update of the MPO's Public Participation Plan, as well as serve as the Title VI Officer.
-Staff will assist member jurisdictions with outreach and support those outreach efforts by providing materials related to MPO transportation projects and studies to TCC, Executive Board members, community partners, and stakeholders.
+Staff will support the outreach efforts of member jurisdictions by providing materials related to MPO programs, transportation projects and studies to TCC, Executive Board members, community partners, and stakeholders.

-Some initiatives are anticipated related to public engagement and outreach in FY 23 based on the 2022 strategic plan update.
-Staff hopes to plan several regional transportation fairs held during the year, where MPO staff, NCDOT staff and local staff will make a concerted effort to educate the public and key stakeholders on transportation planning and development concepts in general, along with details about various projects underway across the region.
-This is subject to the realities of public engagement during the COVID-19 pandemic, and other digital or virtual events may need to be considered instead.
+Some initiatives are anticipated related to public engagement and outreach in FY 24 based on the 2022 strategic plan update.
+Staff will make a concerted effort to educate the public and key stakeholders on transportation planning and development concepts in general, along with details about various projects underway across the region.
+This is subject to any limitations on in-person public engagement during the COVID-19 pandemic.
+Digital and virtual engagement and communication methods will continue to be utilized to supplement and improve upon traditional engagement activities.

-MPO staff will work to identify collaborative opportunities for the MPO and its member jurisdictions to solicit public comments and ideas, identify circumstances and impacts which may not have been known or anticipated by public agencies, and, by doing so, to build public support for transportation investments.
+MPO staff will work to identify collaborative opportunities for the MPO and its member jurisdictions to solicit public comments and input, identify circumstances and impacts which may not have been known or anticipated by public agencies, and, by doing so, to build public support for transportation investments.
 As part of this effort, the MPO will utilize software or online tools that enhance the staff's ability to conduct broad outreach across the region, including data analysis tools to better target outreach in specific areas or communities as gaps in participation are identified.

 The MPO will continue to refine the performance measures, developed in FY 2022, to quantify the effectiveness of public involvement activities undertaken.
-Reporting on the performance measures will also begin in FY23.
+This will focus on measures related to 1) equitable opportunities to participate, and 2) monitoring the effectiveness of online tools, elements of in-person meetings and outreach activities, as well as paid advertisements in digital and print media, etc. Reporting on the performance measures will also begin in FY24.